Plane Crashes for Airlines of Russia

-The following is a list of fatal passenger events since 1990 involving jet airliners from Russia and other countries of the former Soviet Union.
+The following is a list of plane crashes since 1990 involving jet airliners from Russia and other countries of the former Soviet Union.
 These events include scheduled and non-scheduled airline flights and may include passenger fatalities due to hijackings, sabotage, or military action.

 - 13 January 1990; Aeroflot Tupolev 134A; near Pervouralsk, Russia: The aircraft had an onboard fire while in cruise between Tyrmen and Ufa.
 The crew made a forced landing about two miles (three km) from Pervouralsk.
 Four of the six crew members and 23 of the 65 passengers were killed.

 - 1 August 1990; Aeroflot Yak-40; Pavlodar, Kazakhstan: The aircraft was inbound to Stepanakert when the aircraft impacted cloud shrouded high ground about 14 miles (22 km) from the airport.
 All four crew members and 26 passengers were killed.

 - 13 September 1990; Aeroflot Yak-42, Sverdlovsk, Russia: The aircraft touched down about one mile (1.6 km) short of the runway during a night approach.
 One of the five crew members and three of the 124 passengers were killed.

 - 23 May 1991; Aeroflot Tupolev 154B; St. Petersburg, Russia: The aircraft touched down just short of the runway at an excessive sink rate and during rainy conditions.
 None of the seven crew members and 13 of the 174 passengers were killed.

 - 7 November 1991; Azerbaijan Airlines Yak-40; near Makhachkala, Russia: The aircraft was inbound from Elista in poor weather when it impacted high ground.
 All four crew members and 47 passengers were killed.